Back to Blog

 Transparency failures in data processing notices

-Several factors are driving the surge in GDPR penalties:
+Several factors are driving the surge in GDPR penalties, making comprehensive data loss prevention and sensitive data protection essential:

 Hidden Costs of GDPR Violations

-Processing data without valid consent or legitimate interest.
-WhatsApp and Meta's advertising practices fell into this trap.
+Processing sensitive data without valid consent or legitimate interest.
+WhatsApp and Meta's advertising practices show how data loss prevention failures lead to massive GDPR penalties.

-Moving EU data outside Europe without adequate safeguards.
-Meta's billion-dollar fine exemplifies this risk.
+Moving EU sensitive data outside Europe without adequate data loss prevention safeguards.
+Meta's billion-dollar GDPR penalty exemplifies this sensitive data protection risk.

 3. Transparency Failures (20% of fines)